Email Marketing: The Complete Guide 2026

 - Double opt-in is mandatory in the DACH region (not just best practice)

-- Consent must be voluntary, specific, informed, and unambiguous
+- Consent must be voluntary, specific, informed and unambiguous

-- Pre-checked checkboxes are prohibited
+- Pre-ticked checkboxes are prohibited

 - Consent must be documented and verifiable (timestamp, IP address)